Best practices for mastering the eCommerce homepage (with examples)

 03. Organized menu of products

 When you're learning how to build an eCommerce website, make sure to focus on your homepage.
-A homepage should feature a clear and easy-to-navigate product category structure, plus a main menu that minimizes the amount of clicks it takes for your customers to find the products that they’re interested in.
+A homepage should feature a clear and easy-to-navigate product category structure, plus a main menu that minimizes the number of clicks it takes for your customers to find the products that they’re interested in.

 The main menu serves as a primary entry point to your product pages.
 As with your CTAs, keep its structure and messaging simple and intuitive.
 A great place to start is by observing how your favorite retailers organize their sites.
 Observe elements worth mimicking, keeping in mind that many of your customers are likely in the habit of navigating eCommerce sites in a certain way.

 Mirbeau Inns and Spas prefers a simple navigation bar, with just a single-column dropdown of products that customers can browse.
-Aside from featuring its main product categories (hair care, skin care, etc.), Mirbeau highlights a collection of “New Arrivals” and “Best Sellers.”
+Aside from featuring its main product categories (hair care, skincare, etc.), Mirbeau highlights a collection of “New Arrivals” and “Best Sellers.”
 Upon clicking on any option, customers are taken to a category page that includes additional filters and/or “search” functions.

 04. Social proof